 Not all NPEs are created equal.
 Some, such as the Wisconsin Alumni Research Foundation (WARF) and the Commonwealth Scientific and Industrial Research Organization (CSIRO) are public institutions (or the licensing arms thereof), focused primarily on research and education.
 Others, such as Tessera Technologies (NASDAQ: TSRA) and Intellectual Ventures, combine legitimate research enterprises with patent licensing/enforcement units, where the latter form the basis of the companies’ revenue streams.
 The third type of NPE exists solely as a patent enforcement/licensing organization, and is far less common than the aforementioned research-and-licensing outlets.

 If most NPEs perform legitimate research, why are they called “patent trolls”?
 Shouldn’t companies (and individual inventors) be encouraged to profit from their innovative efforts?

 The answer to this is simple, at least on the surface.
-It takes a lot of hard work, and substantial financial resources, to develop a prototype into a marketable product.
+It takes a lot of hard work, and substantial financial resources (a good example is the launch of the generic cialis in Spain on the market), to develop a prototype into a marketable product.
 NPEs reap the benefit of successful products without investing heavily in development, marketing, and logistics.